simonchauvin/FM.js-Engine/README.md

 {FM.js(engine);} is a free and open source 2D game engine for HTML5 developers.
 Entirely written in JavaScript it allows you to build your games and prototypes quickly.
-It runs on every modern browser and does not rely on any exetrnal libraries such as jQuery or Prototype.
+It runs on every modern browser and does not rely on any external libraries such as jQuery or Prototype.

 Features: